GaelVaroquaux/website/content/programming/sklearn_inria_community_manager.rst

 **Achieving sustainability**
 The resulting structure is set up to provide a career path to a few of our core people.
-Consequently, it is a French legal entity, acting as an employer, funded via sponsorship agreement with a few of major economic users of scikit-learn (check out `the list of our sponsors <https://scikit-learn.fondation-inria.fr>`_).
+As a consequence, it is a French legal entity, acting as an employer, funded via sponsorship agreement with a few of major economic users of scikit-learn (check out `the list of our sponsors <https://scikit-learn.fondation-inria.fr>`_).
 The priorities of